-- Forty-eight fixed autosensing 10/100BASE-T ports (ports 1-48) that provide 4.8 Gbps of high-density copper connectivity - Two combination ports (ports 49-50) using RJ-45 connectors and SFPs to provide 2 Gbps of copper or fiber connectivity - For information about SFPs, see the Extreme Networks Pluggable Interface Modules Installation Guide. - LEDs to indicate port status and switch operating conditions.
-For a description of the LEDs and their operation, see "Summit X150 Series Switch LEDs" on page 22. - Serial console port used to connect a terminal and perform local management.
+- Forty-eight fixed autosensing 10/100BASE-T ports (ports 1-48) that provide 4.8 Gbps of high-density copper connectivity - Two combination ports (ports 49-50) using RJ-45 connectors and SFPs to provide 2 Gbps of copper or fiber connectivity

+For information about SFPs, see the Extreme Networks Pluggable Interface Modules Installation Guide.

+For a description of the LEDs and their operation, see "Summit X150 Series Switch LEDs" on page 22.

+• Serial console port used to connect a terminal and perform local management.

 - Management port with associated LEDs

 - Redundant power input connector for optional connection to the EPS-160 External Power Module.
-See "EPS-160 External Power Module (with EPS-T)" on page 64 for more information.
+See "EPS-160 External Power Module (with EPS-T)" on page 66 for more information.
 The connecting redundant power supply cable is shipped with the EPS-160 unit.

 - AC power input socket